Table of Contents

 Don’t rush to get your vape device out just yet.
 Many owners of outdoor spaces often also put their own rules in place for the comfort of others.
 So even though the law doesn’t technically prohibit vaping outdoors, it’s always best to check.

-A good question.
 As of now, science hasn’t found any evidence of second-hand e-cigarette vapour being harmful.
 Since vaping doesn’t decrease the air quality in the same way cigarettes do, vape devices aren’t covered by the 2007 law.
+Which the primary reason for banning smoking inside public enclosed spaces was to protect those who do not smoke from inhaling second hand smoke, or passively smoking as it’s commonly referred to, as this is one of the leading causes of indirect illnesses in the UK and likely also the world too.